Shotgun Engine for VRED

 If you want to add this engine to Project XYZ, and an environment named asset, execute the following command:

 > tank Project XYZ install_engine asset tk-vred

-If this item is already installed in a project and you want the latest version, run the
+If you already have this item installed in a project and you want to get the latest

 update command.
-You can navigate to the
+You can either navigate to the

 > cd /my_tank_configs/project_xyz > ./tank updates